MahnoorWaheed/movie-browsing/README.md

                 •	If no movies are found, you should see a message indicating that no results were found.

             Testing Favorites:
+            Note: In this app the authentication is not implemented so I’ve saved all favorite movies globally for every app user in the favorite collection.
             i.
 Loading Favorites:
                 •	On app startup, the app should load any previously favorited movies. ii.
 Mark a Movie as Favorite: